alxhotel/angular-openvidu/README.md

 ### API

 AngularOpenVidu has multiple predefined layouts that you can use out-of-the-box.
+But it also has a directive to let you build your own layout.

 #### OpenViduDirective

 The OpenViduDirective is used to build components for controlling your video chat instance.
 The directive selector is `openvidu-template`, either as an element or an attribute.
-It exports an API named "openviduApi", which can then be used to build the video chat component.
+It exports an API named `openviduApi`, which can then be used to build the video chat component.

 [Click here to see the documentation](src)